WWE News: Big Talent Still Absent From WWE Television, Misses ‘WrestleMania 33’

 For weeks, one of the top talents from SmackDown Live has been absent from television and all things WWE, and he will end up missing WrestleMania 33 as well.
 For almost a month, the top announcer on Tuesday nights has been missing from the company and he will not be taking part in the largest pay-per-view of the year either.
-Mauro Ranallo has confirmed he will miss tonight’s big event and some interesting new info has com forward regarding his time away.
+Mauro Ranallo has confirmed he will miss tonight’s big event and some interesting new info has come forward regarding his time away.

 Mauro Ranallo first missed an episode of SmackDown Live a few weeks ago due to a massive snowstorm.
 The next week, Ranallo was absent from Team Blue’s show once again and this time, the excuse was that he was “sick,” but nothing more was said about it.